 Before joining Connecticut College in 2016, Norbert served as the director of student engagement at Loyola University Maryland.
 Norbert holds a bachelor of arts degree in history from Gettysburg College and a master’s in educational leadership from Loyola University Maryland.

-Anthony graduated in 2014 from The Catholic University of America in Washington, D.C., where he earned a bachelor's degree in philosophy.
-Anthony then moved to Ohio to earn his master's in higher education administration and student personnel, which he completed in 2016.
-Happy to be back home in the tri-state area, Anthony grew up in New Jersey.
+Anthony graduated in 2014 from The Catholic University of America in Washington, D.C., where he earned a Bachelor's degree in Philosophy.
+Anthony then moved to Ohio to earn his Master's in Higher Education Administration and Student Personnel from Kent State University, which he completed in 2016.
+Anthony is happy to be back home in the tri-state area, having grown up in New Jersey.